abhinavsinha001/spark/docs/sql-ref-syntax-qry-select-usedb.md

 -- Use the 'userdb1' which doesn't exist
 USE userdb1;
-Error: org.apache.spark.sql.catalyst.analysis.NoSuchDatabaseException: Database 'userdb1' not found;(state=,code=0)
+Error: com.pubmatic.spark.sql.catalyst.analysis.NoSuchDatabaseException: Database 'userdb1' not found;(state=,code=0)
 {% endhighlight %}

 ### Related statements.